kacpercebula/DATA-332-Project1/README.md

   mutate(Date.received = as.Date(Date.received, format = "%m/%d/%Y"))
 tidy_comp$Date.received <- format(tidy_comp$Date.received, "%Y-%m")
 ```
-I did clean up the date since it wasn't in the format I needed.
+At the end of that piece of code you can see I did clean up the date since it wasn't in the format I needed.

 ## Analysis